 This course is designed for first year Ph.D. students.
-It assumes some familiarity with major concepts in political science.
-It explores major concepts in the study of international relations and key research approaches in the field.
+It explores major concepts and key research approaches in the field of international relations.

-The following books are available for purchase at the UCSD bookstore.
-You may also want to buy them on-line.
+The following books are available for purchase on-line and at the UCSD bookstore.

-Lars-Erik Cederman, Emergent Actors in World Politics: How States and Nations Develop and Dissolve (Princeton: Princeton University Press, 1997).
+Lars-Erik Cederman, Emergent Actors in World Politics: How States and Nations Develop and Dissolve (Princeton: Princeton University Press, 1997) [ISBN: 0691021481].